-I’m the author of two innovative, illustrated books on business and money that you’ll actually want to read.
+I’m the author of three innovative, in two cases illustrated books on business and money that you’ll actually want to read.

 More Money for Shoes

 The first is More Money for Shoes which is an innovative, full-colour, illustrated business book written for women in business (or women thinking about starting a business).
 It’s designed to show you that building a successful and profitable business can be just like shaping a fabulous wardrobe.

 The book couples business essentials with relatable fashion analogies, navigating the often intimidating world of business ownership.
 From composing goals and plans, to dealing with the often feared critical numbers, in it I’ll show you how to organise, throw out, build and create a business that will work for you.
 In the Business Basics section of the book I compare business concepts to wardrobe essentials to explain difficult business concepts.
 So White Shirts and Systems, the Little Black Dress and Cashflow or Jeans and Pricing.
 It’s a unique and innovative approach that demystifies the sometimes scary world of business.

 So if you’re a woman in business, thinking about starting a business, you’re doing the accounts and running the office of your husband’s business and find yourself in business by default or you simply love the idea of one day maybe having a go… this book is for you.

 “I believe, that like a great cocktail ring or a killer pair of heels, More Money For Shoes is the secret weapon that will take you from being ordinary (and perhaps confused) to extraordinary in the business world.